gildor2/UEViewer/README.md

 Build system utilizes GNU Tools for building, in particular - Bash and Perl.
 I've packaged Windows versions of these tools which was a part of [MinGW/MSYS project](http://www.mingw.org/).
 You can get everything what you need for a build [here](https://github.com/gildor2/BuildTools).
-This page contains **BuildTools**.
 You should download it and extract into some directory (press the green button "Clone or download", then "Download ZIP").
-Let's say you extracted them to *C:\BuildTools*.
+Let's say you extracted everything to *C:\BuildTools*.
 After that, add *C:\BuildTools\bin* to the system's *PATH* environment variable.
 As an alternative it is possible to create a batch file which will temporarily modify *PATH* and then execute build script.
 Here's an example of such file: